 Hotel Imperial Vienna.
 If you want to gold frame your special trip, go for the boundless luxury of this hotel.
-Unless you are Queen Elizabeth II or Prince Sultan al Kabeer, Hotel Imperial is out of the ordinary.
+Unless you are Queen Elizabeth II or Prince Sultan al Kabeer, you will find Hotel Imperial out of the ordinary.
 To explore why you should upgrade to this place read my comprehensive report.

 Hotel Imperial Vienna: What To Expect

 Prominently lining up on Ringstrasse boulevard, the Imperial is right next to Musikverein, home of the Vienna Philharmonic Orchestra and location of the famous New Year’s Concert.

 At Hotel Imperial ‘cool’ is an unword.
 On the contrary, old-world exuberance and classical European culture reign proudly and without affectations.
-Right when entering the lobby you met sparkling chandeliers, giant paintings of the Austrian Emperors, and shiny marble.
+Right when entering the lobby you meet sparkling chandeliers, giant paintings of the Austrian Emperors, and shiny marble.

 Whereas Hotel Sacher is legendary, the Imperial is Austria’s official residence for state visits.
 Although you could have expected more stiffness, the receptionist checked me in using that respectful informality that made you feel both special and welcome.

 But not only state officials like to dwell in this jaw-dropping town palace.
 For almost 150 years, international celebrities, doyens of classical music, senior politicians and business people have run over the Imperial.

 To name a few, just think of Charlie Chaplin to George Michael, J.F.
 Kennedy and Bill Clinton to the Queen Elizabeth II and the Emperor and Empress of Japan.

 What Type of Room To Book At Hotel Imperial